-Philipp Voß started working at Ecologic Institute in November 2016 as a Transatlantic Fellow in the fields of climate and energy policy.
-His work focuses on the transformation to sustainable economic systems as well as the analysis of climate policy instruments and energy or climate related strategic decision making.
+Philipp Voß has worked at Ecologic Institute since November 2016 as a Transatlantic Fellow in the fields of climate and energy policy.
+His work focuses on the economic aspects of climate policy instruments and on the transformation of the German and the EU energy system.
 Philipp Voß works in English and German and has basic knowledge of French and Spanish.

-Philipp Voß completed both a Bachelor's and Master's degree in economics at the University of Cologne (Germany) with a semester abroad at University of Seoul in Korea.
-In his Bachelor's thesis, he analysed the consequences of including aviation in the European Emission Trading Scheme.
-Within his master thesis, he developed a game theoretic model to analyse strategic investments in the global natural gas infrastructure.
+Philipp Voß completed both his Bachelor's and Master's degrees in economics at the University of Cologne (Germany) and spent a semester abroad at University of Seoul in Korea.
+In his Bachelor's thesis, he analyzed the consequences of including aviation in the European Emission Trading Scheme.
+In his Master's thesis, he developed a game theoretic model to analyze strategic investments in the global natural gas infrastructure.